 Public School Curriculum Requirements

-Curricula at public schools are usually regulated by the state, although some federal laws, such as the No Child Left Behind Act, also may affect what public schools are required to teach.
-States often use high school graduation requirements to regulate school curricula by requiring students to take a specified number of courses in certain subjects.
-Public universities and colleges, however, may have different admission requirements, so depending on the state, completing the high school graduation requirements may not guarantee that an individual student is eligible to enroll in college.
+States often use high school graduation requirements to regulate school curricula.
+They require students to take a specified number of courses in certain subjects.
+Public universities and colleges may have different admission requirements, though.
+So, depending on the state, the high school graduation requirements may not guarantee that a student is eligible for college.

 Special Education Requirements